 I have acquired a black 2001 y-reg 156 sportwagon with selespeed.
 It has one significant problem - a horrible bearing type noise from the gearbox.
+It drives okay and the gear change work - might be a bit slow but I have never driven a selespeed..
 Other than that it is all in decent condition for a 13 year old Alfa with 93K miles on the clock.
 The engine was replaced by Alfa under warranty at 32K.
 It has full leather as well.

 It was presented for an MoT but only failed on a cracked alloy and three tyres that had badly perished inner walls.